-Donate to Prison + Neighborhood Arts Project before the end of 2016 and receive a limited run artist print by Aaron Hughes.
+Donate to Prison + Neighborhood Arts Project before the end of 2017 and receive a limited run artist print by Sarah Ross.

 Since 2011, Prison + Neighborhood Arts Project has helped raise the voices and visions of incarcerated artists and scholars at Stateville Prison.
 With your support, PNAP has brought classes and guest lectures to the prison as well as exhibitions, events, and conversations to Chicago communities.
 As we celebrate five years of this important work, we ask for your continued support in funding the future of PNAP.